 \section{Abstract}

-The purpose of this paper is to give a combinatorial realization of Kirillov-Reshetikhin (KR simply) crystals $B^{r, s}$ for type $\text{E}_n^{(1)}$ with a minuscule node $r$ and $s \ge 1$.
-It is obtained from the crystal of the quantum nilpotent subalgebra associated with the translation by the negative of the $r$-th fundamental weight, which can be viewed as the limit of KR crystals $B^{r, s}$ as $s \rightarrow \infty$.
-Then the KR crystal $B^{r, s}$ is characterized by a certain statistic given in terms of triple and quadruple paths, while it was known that the statistic for types $\text{A}_n^{(1)}$ and $\text{D}_n^{(1)}$ is given in terms of single and double paths, respectively.
+The main purpose of this paper is to give a combinatorial realization of Kirillov-Reshetikhin (KR simply) crystals $B^{r, s}$ for type $\text{E}_n^{(1)}$ with a minuscule node $r$ and $s \ge 1$.
+To do this, we describe explicitly the crystal of the quantum nilpotent subalgebra associated with the translation by the negative of the $r$-th fundamental weight.
+Then the crystal can be extended as an affine crystal, in which a certain subcrystal characterized by the $\varepsilon_r^*$-statistic is isomorphic to $B^{r,s}$ as an affine crystal, where $\varepsilon_r^*$ is also realized precisely in terms of triple and quadruple paths.